os-autoinst/salt-states-openqa/README.md

 Similarly, the grafana front end is currently provided also with a [docker image] (https://hub.docker.com/r/grafana/grafana/).

-It has been configured with a separate volume, to allow configuration persistence outside of the container.
+It has been configured with a separate volume, to allow persistence of the configuration outside of the container itself.

 ```
 docker volume create grafana-storage